Flow-based density of states for complex actions: Numerical Results

 where $\phi_1, \phi_2, m^2, \lambda, h \in \mathbb{R}$.
 Accordingly, we can identify $X(\phi) \equiv \phi_1$ and

-We train a normalizing flow using this target action with $m^2 = 1, \lambda = 1, P = 1000$.\footnote{For the purpose of this proof-of-principle study, we simply assume here that $\rho_P \approx \rho$ for sufficiently large $P$ and use \Cref{eq:rho-Z,eq:rho-obs} instead of \Cref{eq:rho-P-Z,eq:rho-P-obs}.
-While the accuracy in reproducing the exact results in this case completely justifies this assumption, we emphasize that this is an approximation and one should generally extrapolate $P \longrightarrow \infty$ more carefully.} The context functions $s,t$ are implemented as fully-connected networks where the condition $c$ is provided as an additional input dimension; see \Cref{app:site-details} for further model and training details.
+We train a normalizing flow using this target action with $m^2 = 1, \lambda = 1, P = 1000$.
+The context functions $s,t$ are implemented as fully-connected networks where the condition $c$ is provided as an additional input dimension; see \Cref{app:site-details} for further model and training details.
 The offset in this case is simply $\bar{\phi}(c) = (c, 0)$ such that $X(\bar{\phi}(c)) \equiv \bar{\phi}_1(c) = c$, as required by the construction of \Cref{sec:flow-dos}.

+For the purpose of this proof-of-principle study, we simply assume for the remainder of this work that $\rho_P \approx \rho$ for sufficiently large $P$ and use \Cref{eq:rho-Z,eq:rho-obs} instead of \Cref{eq:rho-P-Z,eq:rho-P-obs}.
+While the accuracy in reproducing the exact results in this case completely justifies this assumption, we emphasize that this is an approximation and one should generally extrapolate $P \longrightarrow \infty$ more carefully.
+The particular value of $P$ used here has been adopted from~\cite{Borsanyi:2021gqg} for simplicity, and is observed to lead to reasonable results in the present setting.
+However, in general, it should be determined from a careful analysis of the trade-off between the accuracy of the DoS and the required computational effort, as larger values can lead to increasing autocorrelations in the case of HMC by forcing a reduction of the step size, as well as a degradation of the estimator variance in the case of our flow-based approach.

 The DoS computed with flow-based sampling is compared against the exact result in \Cref{fig:site-rho}, conclusively demonstrating the correctness of our approach across several orders of magnitude.
 Furthermore, the partition function $Z(h)$ is accurately reproduced, as shown in \Cref{fig:site-Z}.
 In particular, the locations of the first two Lee-Yang zeroes can be clearly identified.
 They are associated with discontinuities in the average imaginary part of $\phi_1$, which is also accurately determined with our method as shown in \Cref{fig:site-M}.